The Voice Teens (Philippine TV series) season 1: The Battles

-Starting June 10 (Episode 16), the show runs for 75 minutes instead of the usual 60 due to the recently concluded season of I Can Do That.
+From June 10 (Episode 16), the show's airtime was extended to 75 minutes instead of the usual 60 due to the then-recently concluded season of I Can Do That.

-For The Battles, the coaches will have to pair two of their artists to sing in a duet.
-The coaches will then have to select an artist from the pair to advance to the next round.
-The coaches, for this season are given the power to steal two losing artists from the opposing teams.
-At the end of this round, seven artists remain on each team with eight artists being stolen creating a total of 36 artists (9 on each team) advancing to The Knockouts.
+For The Battles, the coaches had to pair two of their artists to sing in a duet.
+The coaches then had to select an artist from the pair to advance to the next round.
+The coaches, for this season were given the power to steal two losing artists from the opposing teams.
+At the end of this round, seven artists remained on each team with two artists being stolen creating a total of 36 artists (9 on each team) advancing to The Knockouts.